cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.0.11.1-release-notes.md

 The ZURBank client version is now also exposed under the new key `"zurbankversion"`, as well as inter via `"zurbankversion_int"`, when using [omni_getinfo](https://github.com/zurcoin/zurbank/blob/zurbank-0.0.10/src/zurbank/doc/rpc-api.md#omni_getinfo).
 The old key `"mastercoreversion"` remains for compatibility in this version.

-The field `"positioninblock"` was added to RPCs retrieving or listing Omni transactions to provide visibility into the order of an Omni transaction within a block.
+The field `"positioninblock"` was added to RPCs retrieving or listing Zus transactions to provide visibility into the order of an Zus transaction within a block.

 Increased OP_RETURN payload size to 80 bytes
 --------------------------------------------